Gorgonx7/sarama/Cluster-metadata.md

 ### Problems with this implementation

 - The meaning of a retry is unclear.
-Sometimes it means "try all brokers", but sometimes we go through a retry after talking to only broker.
+Sometimes it means "try all brokers", but sometimes we go through a retry after talking to only a single broker.
 - We keep 3 sets of brokers: the `brokers` map, `seedBrokers`, and `deadSeeds`.
 - The logic is hard to understand.